Cheap Electricity Rates in New York

 - Current standard electricity rate: 6.67 ¢ / kWh

 New York State Electric and Gas (NYSEG)

-- Service area: Approximately 300,000 electric customers a defined service territory of New York State’s Mid-Hudson River Valley
+Central Hudson is a regulated local utility provider responsible for a defined service territory of New York State’s Mid-Hudson River Valley.

 Energy Plans & Products in New York

 Energy plans are like shoes.
 One size does not fit all.
 Navigating through complex information about power rates can be confusing and can ultimately deter you from shopping for better New York electricity rates.
 Below is all you need to know about different products that New York offers to customers:

 |You pay a different rate based on the time of day (higher rates during peak hours and lower rates during non-peak hours)